-AI Image Inpaint Bleeds Pixels Outside the Mask
+AI Image Inpaint Changes Pixels Outside the Mask

-You inpainted a small area — say, replacing a coffee mug with a wine glass — and the inpainted result looks great inside the mask but everything outside the mask has subtly shifted.
-The skin tone is slightly warmer.
-The wood grain on the table has shifted by 2 pixels.
+You inpainted a small area — say, swapping a coffee mug for a wine glass — and the patch inside the mask looks great, but everything outside it has subtly shifted.
+The skin tone reads a touch warmer.
+The wood grain on the table moved by a pixel or two.
 The wall paint hue jumped.
-This is “inpaint bleed” and it is one of the most frustrating gotchas in diffusion editing because it looks like the model “worked” until you do a pixel-diff and discover the entire image moved.
-There are several mechanisms that cause this, and only one of them is fixable in the prompt; the rest require pipeline changes.
+This is “inpaint bleed,” and it is one of the nastiest gotchas in diffusion editing because the result looks like it worked until you run a pixel diff and discover the whole image moved.

 Common causes